DendrouLab/panpipes-tutorials/docs/preprocess_spatial_data/preprocess_spatial_data_with_panpipes.md

 The `preprocess_spatial` workflow allows you to preprocess one or multiple `MuData` objects **of the same assay, i.e. Visium or Vizgen,** in one run.
 For that, the workflow reads in all `.h5mu` files of the input directory.
 The `MuData` objects of the input directory are then **preprocessed with the same specified parameters**.

-### Edit yaml file
+## Edit yaml file

 In `spatial/preprocess`, create the pipeline.yml and pipeline.log files by running `panpipes preprocess_spatial config` (you potentially need to activate the conda environment with `conda activate pipeline_env` first!).
-Modify the yaml file, or just use the [pipeline.yml](../../tutorials/preprocess_spatial/) that we provide (you potentially need to add the path of the conda environment in the yaml).
+Modify the yaml file, or simply use the [pipeline.yml](../../tutorials/preprocess_spatial/pipeline.yml) that we provide (you potentially need to add the path of the conda environment in the yaml).
 Note, that the filtering step is **optional**.
 You can avoid filtering by setting the `run` parameter under `filtering` to `False`.
 The pipeline will then only normalize the data, compute HVGs and run PCA.

-### Run Panpipes
+## Run Panpipes

 Run the full workflow with `panpipes preprocess_spatial make full --local`